GithubForsanjeev/GuviAutomaticTicketClassification/README.md

 # 🤖 Automated Customer Ticket Triage and LLM Response Generator

-[cite\_start]This project implements an end-to-end customer support automation pipeline[cite: 40]. [cite\_start]It uses a **Many-to-One Recurrent Neural Network (RNN)** to automatically classify ticket body text [cite: 7] [cite\_start]and integrates the **Google Gemini API** to generate instant, empathetic customer acknowledgement replies[cite: 8].
+This project implements an end-to-end customer support automation pipeline.
+It uses a **Many-to-One Recurrent Neural Network (RNN)** to automatically classify ticket body text and integrates the **Google Gemini API** to generate instant, empathetic customer acknowledgement replies.

 -----

 ## 🚀 Project Goal

-[cite\_start]The objective is to address the challenge of manually sorting thousands of daily support tickets[cite: 5]. [cite\_start]By automating classification and initial response generation, the system aims to reduce misclassification delays, lower operational costs, and instantly improve customer satisfaction[cite: 6, 14].
+The objective is to address the challenge of manually sorting thousands of daily support tickets.
+By automating classification and initial response generation, the system aims to reduce misclassification delays, lower operational costs, and instantly improve customer satisfaction.

 -----